 We have limited opportunity for energetic and enthusiastic people to join the event in support of our permanent and experienced event staff, in several volunteer roles.
 In return for just over a week of your time, not only will volunteer’s get a chance to follow the event first-hand, but they’ll meet a whole load of like-minded new friends in the process.

-We’ll provide accommodation (a mix of tents and dormitories), all catering, lift passes and transportation for you throughout the event – all you need to bring is a sleeping bag, lots of energy, a well-maintained bike if your role demands it, a healthy team spirit and an appetite for adventure!
+We’ll provide accommodation (a mix of tents and dormitories), all catering, lift passes and transportation for you throughout the event – all you need to bring is lots of energy, a well-maintained bike if your role demands it, a healthy team spirit and an appetite for adventure!

 For all roles, a level of French language knowledge would be an advantage but is by no means essential.
 All volunteers must be prepared for a week very early starts / and or very late finishes, and in general an intense, yet rewarding week that you won’t forget in a hurry!
 All volunteers must be available from Thursday 18th August 2022 (for induction and safety training prior to the event) to Saturday 27th August 2022.

 If you’re serious about coming and are able to commit to the week, we’d love to hear from you – don’t hesitate to get in touch to find out more.
 Please drop us a line with a little about yourself, why you’d like to volunteer, and a run-down of your skills and experience that make you suitable for the role: email@example.com

 General assistance with setting up and decamping each day.
 (Putting up and down tents, loading and unloading vehicles, manning of feed stations, basic administration assistance, help with timing and daily registration, driving of our vehicles between camps.
-This is an off-bike role but is very obviously quite physical.
+This is an off-bike role but is very, very sociable!
 You will get the opportunity to watch some of the racing that passes near to camp, and will certainly get to enjoy all the social experience of the event.
 Be aware that this is very much a work-hard, play-hard role; don’t expect a week of sunbathing and sipping cocktails by the trailside!